S-ParkLab/BIO36101/README.md

 ## R
 ### 1. scRNA_seq_multi_with_Harmony.R
 * Main downstream analysis using Seurat.
-* Double removal using scDblFinder.
+* Doublet removal using scDblFinder.
 * Normalization using SCTransform v2 with the Gamma-Poisson model fitting (glmGamPoi).
 * Data integration using Harmony.
 * To perform multi-sample analysis.